dctelf/dctelf.github.io/_posts/2024-12-02-what-makes-an-intermediate-certificate-intermediate.md

 </details>

-Next, I'll make an attempt to sign this certificate, but I'll try to use my CA signed cert as the CA (this has "CA:FALSE" set, so will be interesting to see what openssl does) - I'll use the same v3.ext as above...
+Next, attempt to sign using the CA-signed end-entity cert as the CA — it has `CA:FALSE` set, so it will be interesting to see how openssl responds.
+Using the same v3.ext as above:

 ```bash
 $ openssl x509 -req -in next-end-entity.csr -CA end-entity.pem -CAkey end-entity.key \